Russia–Turkey relations: Russian invasion of Ukraine

-Turkey has been actively involved in mediation efforts in the 2022 Russian-Ukrainian War due to its important relations with both countries.
+Turkey has been actively involved in mediation efforts in the Russian invasion of Ukraine due to its important relations with both countries.
 Ukraine has asked both Israel and Turkey to set up talks with Russia for negotiations.

 Turkey has provided Ukraine with Bayraktar drones since 2019, which played a significant role in deterring Russian advances in the early stages of the 2022 Russian-Ukrainian War, but has not imposed sanctions on Russia for the conflict.

 On 17 March 2022, Turkish Foreign Minister Mevlut Cavusoglu expressed hope for a humanitarian ceasefire in the southern Ukrainian port city of Mariupol, where he claimed more than 100 Turkish citizens remained.

 On 20 March 2022, Turkey's foreign minister stated that Russia and Ukraine were close to reaching an agreement on "important" issues, and that he hoped for a ceasefire if the two sides did not reverse their previous advances.

+In February 2024, the European Union proposed sanctions that would target a Turkish company aiding Russia's war effort in Ukraine.

+Turkey has also began to stop buying Russian oil to comply with western sanctions, however, Turkey has not sanctioned Russia yet.
+Russia has also criticised Turkey for still sending weapons, even if it acts as a mediator.

+On 22 October 2025, the United States imposed sanctions against Russia's largest oil companies Rosneft and Lukoil.
+The U.S. also threatened secondary sanctions against foreign financial institutions and companies that continue to do business with Rosneft and Lukoil, which would affect their customers in Turkey.